ralrom/ralrom.com/src/content/blog/2015-11-27-good-reader-good-developer.md

 ---
 title: A Good Reader Makes a Good Developer
+summary: A reflection on how reading documentation, best practices, and blog posts transformed my development skills.
+Through early mistakes like reinventing the wheel and manual file minification, I learned that investing time in research and planning saves countless hours later and leads to better code quality.
 ---

 When I first began coding, I felt documentation was boring: I used to dive right into coding.
 As a result, I spent countless hours troubleshooting and writing unmaintainable code.